ashstr/IloveVideo/README.md

 - inject all bower javascript and css files (Angular,...)
 - inject all of your app files (compiled css, angular files, ...)

-`gulp serve` also livereloads your application when changing/adding/deleting files to immediately show the changes you make in your browser.
-For your convenience any occurring **ESLint or jsonlint errors** will be presented to you on every livereload.
+`gulp serve` also livereloads the application when changing/adding/deleting files to immediately show the changes you make in your browser.

+## Run Client / App test

+` gulp test `

+## Run Server tests

+` gulp mocha `